ARTbio/GalaxyKickStart/README.md

 bash install.sh;
 ```

+Note that the minimum requirements are a OpenSSH client, Ansible >=1.8 and git.

 # Ansible ARTiMED Virtual Machine
 Ansible playbooks for ARTiMED Virtual Machine
 Deploys ARTiMED Vagrant box (the virtual machine).
 It includes Galaxy with postgresql database.
 To deploy just download the ansible-artimed/galaxy_vm/install_vm.sh file and run: